prisma/prisma/docs/upgrade-guides/upgrading-from-prisma-1.md

 ### 3.6.
 Adjusting the `/post/:id` route (`GET`)

-With the Photon.js API, the `/post/:id` route for `GET` requests has to be changed to:
+With the Prisma Client JS API, the `/post/:id` route for `GET` requests has to be changed to:

 ```ts
 app.get(`/post/:id`, async (req, res) => {